athenaleong/digital-garden/content/thoughts/What are we working towards?.md

 ---

 It's easy to lose track of the bigger picture when I am nose-deep in literature.
 It's easy to lose hope when the thing I am trying to understand just seems so complex, confusing and burdened with inertia.
-I came out with the list to give myself clarity, to remind myself of what I am trying to work towards.
+I came out with the list to give myself clarity, and to remind myself of what I am trying to work towards.

- I hope to live in a world where everyone posseses these important traits and knowledge.
+ I hope to live in a world where everyonepossessess these important traits and knowledge.

 **Traits:**
 - Curious & thoughtful: an open-minded person who think for themselves and can confidently ask questions, question answers and understand the world around them